jneidel/setup-webpack/readme.md

 View commented example at [`examples/webpack/scss.js`](examples/webpack/scss.js).

-If you import fonts in your sass also take a look at [`examples/webpack/font.js`](examples/webpack/font.js).
+If you import local fonts in your sass also take a look at [`examples/webpack/font.js`](examples/webpack/font.js).

 ### Transform pug into html

 Transform [pug](https://github.com/pugjs/pug) to html.

 View example at [`examples/webpack/pug.js`](examples/webpack/pug.js).

+If you import local images in your pug also take a look at [`examples/webpack/img.js`](examples/webpack/img.js).

 ### Transform markdown into html